 The Fund has received an exemptive order from the SEC with respect to the Fund's multi-class structure.
-Pursuant to such order, the Fund has adopted a Distribution and Service Plan with respect to Class I Shares and Class M Shares in compliance with Rule 12b-1 under the Investment Company Act.
-Under the Distribution and Service Plan, the Fund is permitted to pay as compensation 0.25% and 0.85% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares and Class M Shares, respectively (the "Distribution and Service Fees"), to the Fund's distributor or other qualified recipients under the Distribution and Service Plan.
+Pursuant to such order, the Fund has adopted a Distribution and Service Plan with respect to Class M Shares in compliance with Rule 12b-1 under the Investment Company Act.
+Under the Distribution and Service Plan, the Fund is permitted to pay as compensation 0.85% on an annualized basis of the average daily net assets of the Fund attributable to Class M Shares (the "Distribution and Service Fees"), to the Fund's distributor or other qualified recipients under the Distribution and Service Plan.
 The Distribution and Service Fee will be paid out of the Fund's assets and decreases the net profits or increases the net losses of the Fund.
 For purposes of determining the Distribution and Service Fees only, the value of the Fund's assets will be calculated prior to any reduction for any fees and expenses, including, without limitation, the Distribution and Service Fees.